tevaughan/units/README.md

   when declaring a variable, and so a result of multiplication, division, and exponentiation is legal even if there be no named type for the corresponding dimension.
-(The type will then be a generic kind of vnix::units::statdim, itself a descendant of class dimval.)
+(The type will then be a generic kind of vnix::units::statdim, itself a descendant of vnix::units::dimval.)
   ```cpp
   using namespace vnix::units;
   length foo = 3 * m;